Geisinger Health System: Lewistown

 Geisinger-Lewistown Hospital (GLH) is located in Lewistown.
-In December 2012, it was announced that Geisinger Health System and Lewistown Hospital had signed a letter of intent for a merger.
+In 2012, Geisinger Health System and Lewistown Hospital signed a letter of intent for a merger.
 Independent physicians had opposed a merger with Geisinger, stating that with the presence of a Geisinger clinic in Lewistown and with Geisinger offering health insurance, a monopoly might result from the merger, ultimately hurting instead of helping local healthcare.
 The full merger and integration of Lewistown Hospital into Geisinger Health System received final approval from the Pennsylvania Attorney General and the Pennsylvania Department of Health.
 The new Geisinger-Lewistown Hospital became effective on November 1, 2013.

 GLH has offered a school of nursing since 2005.
 It became a level IV trauma center in 2021 and has a concrete helipad.

 Orwigsburg

 Geisinger St. Luke's Hospital is located in Orwigsburg.

 Wilkes-Barre

 Geisinger Wyoming Valley Medical Center (GWV) is a level I trauma center in Plains Township on the outskirts of Wilkes-Barre.

 Geisinger South Wilkes-Barre Hospital (GSWB) is located in downtown Wilkes-Barre.